CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Version Number Scheme

 The framework follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision).
 Increments in revision version numbers are for bug fixes.
-Increments in minor version numbers are for new features, changes to the helper functions (our API) and bug fixes.
+Increments in minor version numbers are for new features, changes to the helper functions (the API) and bug fixes.
 Minor version increments will not break backward compatibility with existing translation tables.
 Increments in major version numbers are for changes that break backward compatibility in the helper functions (meaning users have to make some changes in their translation tables).

 The current version is v2.0.0 and is available for download at https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/releases/tag/v2.0.0